thisjaiden/socktile/docs/json.md

+# Alternate JSON Files

-Why are there json files with weird file extensions?
+## Why are there JSON files with weird file extensions?
----

 Bevy decides on the type of an asset partially based on its file extension.
-Unfortunately this doesn't support extensions like `*.audio.json` so instead each config type using json files has a letter prefixed to it.
+Unfortunately this doesn't support extensions like `*.audio.json` so instead each config type using JSON files has a letter prefixed to it.

-When will this be fixed?
+## When will this be fixed?
----

 See [bevy#367](https://github.com/bevyengine/bevy/issues/367).
 Maybe soon, maybe in a long time, maybe never.

-What are the extensions used?
+## What are the extensions used?
----

 | Config Type                 | Extension |
 | --------------------------- | --------- |